 Effective October 1, 2021, the remuneration shown below relates to the Supervisory Board of Ströer SE & Co.
 KGaA, which has fewer responsibilities than the Supervisory Board of the general partner.
 Consequently, its remuneration is slightly less.

-Fixed remuneration for members of the Supervisory Board (EUR)

-Chairman of the Supervisory Board 25,000 Deputy Chairman of the Supervisory Board 15,000 Ordinary member of the Supervisory Board 6,000
+Fixed remuneration for members of the Supervisory Board (EUR) Chairman of the Supervisory Board 25,000 Deputy Chairman of the Supervisory Board 15,000

 Additional fixed remuneration for committee members (EUR)